Whether you are a freelancer or a business, you need a website to present your offers and establish your brand.

 These are quick ways to get traffic back to your site.
 Over the long term, these may be difficult to sustain with limited budgets, but if you have a special offer running or a particular blog post you would like to drive traffic to, then online advertising could really be fruitful.

-For paid search like Google Ads, work hard at your keyword research.
+For paid searches like Google Ads, work hard at your keyword research.
 Keywords could be different for organic and paid traffic.

 Here’s a recap of how to get your website noticed and drive traffic: